emlarson/emlarson.github.io/README.md

 ## Tell GitHub that you would like to host a webpage based on the code in your new Git repository

+Let's turn your new codebase into a website.
+[Take a look at the website](https://kkgthb.github.io/web-site-jekyll-04-github-pages/) that yours will look like once you get through this section of the instructions.

+_(Ignore that the URL of my sample website is a little different than the URL structure I'll be having you use in this tutorial.)_

 1. Under your repository name, click Settings _(the gear-shaped icon)_.
     ![GitHub documentation screenshot of the settings icon](https://docs.github.com/assets/cb-27528/images/help/repository/repo-actions-settings.png)
 1. In the "Code and automation" section of the left sidebar, click "**Pages**."